 Teachers also use the achievement standards, at the end of a period of teaching, to make on-balance judgements about the quality of learning demonstrated by the students - that is, whether they have achieved below, at or above the standard.
 To make these judgements, teachers draw on assessment data that they have collected as evidence during the course of the teaching period.
 These judgements about the quality of learning are one source of feedback to students and their parents and inform formal reporting processes.

 Students in Kindergarten participate in BASE testing during Term 1 and Term 4.
 Students in Year 3 and 5 participate in the NAPLAN national testing.

 This is encouraged between teacher and parent whenever it is considered necessary by parent or teacher.
 Parents are very welcome to see their child's teacher at any time.
 Please make an appointment by phoning the office.

-- Term 1 -Parent/Teacher interviews as requested as a "getting to know you" session and a short written report on progress to date
+- Term 1 -Parent/Teacher interviews as requested as a "getting to know you" session

 - Term 2 - A-E and Written Reports with interviews as requested